 Another experience was an Invited Talk at the International Conference and Expo on Nanotechnology and Nanomaterials 2021: “Open Data as a driver of Society 5.0: how you and your scientific outputs can contribute to the development of the Super Smart Society and transformation into Smart Living?“ (read more…)

-In addition, two Guest Lectures took place this year (October, 2021).
-One lecture for the University of South-Eastern Norway (USN) on the open data – its ecosystem, barriers, current and future trends in both worldwide and Norway context (see slides here), focusing on data quality, which the audience found to be especially interesting.
-The second Guest Lecture was delivered at the Faculty of Social Sciences, University of Latvia on the potential of open data, reflecting the Latvian case and pointing out some examples that we can take over from other countries (see slides here).
+In addition, Guest Lectures are delivered to master and doctoral students of international universities, including 2 editions for University of South-Eastern Norway (USN) on the open data – its ecosystem, barriers, current and future trends in both worldwide and Norway context (see slides here), focusing on data quality, which the audience found to be especially interesting, and another 2 editions for the Federal University of Technology – Paraná (UTFPR) on Open Data Ecosystems in and for sustainable development of data-driven smart cities and Society 5.0 (read more here).
+Another Guest Lecture was delivered at the Faculty of Social Sciences, University of Latvia on the potential of open data, reflecting the Latvian case and pointing out some examples that we can take over from other countries (see slides here).
 I was extremely pleased to have such lively discussions on the variety of points that we were able to cover during these lectures, because students have shown both an interest in my talk and what is more – their knowledge and ability to think and elaborate on the given points even without prior knowledge in this area.
 A very educated and intelligent audience! (read more…)